santi-g-s/CoreDataExample/README.md

 # CoreDataExample

+# Note: Latest attempts to make XCTest work are in the `testing` branch

 This project serves to present a 'bare-bones' implementation of Core Data and MVVM in SwiftUI.

 The 3 binding principles which I wanted to follow when creating this are: